skwh/three-card/index.md

 - **The pile is removed from play**.
 This is called "blowing up the pile" or "kerchoo."
-- **Three sixes are played in a row.** You must scream "The number of the beast!"
+- **Three sixes are played in a row.** All players must scream "The number of the beast!"
-- **Three sevens are played in a row.** You must scream "The LUCKY number of the beast!"
+- **Three sevens are played in a row.** All players must scream "The LUCKY number of the beast!"
 - **Three sixes are played in a row, followed by the fourth six.** This is called an "exorcism."
 - **You are forced to pick up the pile multiple times because the player to your right keeps playing cards higher than what is in your hand**.
 This is called "being on the train."
+- **You are dealt an inital hand that has all low value cards in it.** You must say "who the fuck dealt?"